jorgemanrubia/impersonator/README.md

 impersonator = Impersonator.impersonate_double(:sum) { Calculator.new }
 ```

 In this case, `Calculator.new` will not be executed in replay mode.
-But the generated double will only respond to `sum`.
+But the generated double will only implement `sum`.

 ## Configuration